rexco/tri/README.md

 ****************************************
 JSFX Plugin for Reaper DAW to measure the "rumble" of a turntable.

-TRI measures rumble according to standard IEC 60098 "analogue audio disk records and reproducing equipment" (aka IEC98).
 Turntable rumble essentially is an audioband noise measurement with a frequency and time weighting applied.
-The relevant standard (IEC98) changed 1987: Frequency and time weighting characteristics were adjusted.
-This JSFX plugin can be set to measure according to deprecated characteristic, current characteristics and more.
+TRI can measure rumble according to deprecated and current standards IEC 60098:1964 and IEC 60098:1987 "analogue audio disk records and reproducing equipment" (aka IEC98).
+In Germany the DIN 45539:1981 was the precursor of DIN IEC 60098:1987, so if DIN 45539 is specified, this is the same as the deprecated IEC98.
+In 1987 the frequency and time weighting characteristics for the measurement were adjusted.

-_____ IEC98:1964 (unweighted) / DIN-A) ________
+_____ IEC98:1964 (unweighted) / DIN-A ________

 Deprecated measurement method for "unweighted rumble".
 Most turntables were designed during the time period when this standard was valid.
 If one wants to check, if a turntable designed before 1987 conforms to the manufacturers specifications, use this setting.
 If one reads DIN-A or IEC/A this measurement method was applied (don't confuse this A with the A-weighting that is today often used for sound level metering).